Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Quốc TếBáo Quốc Tế27/05/2024

 People with diabetes may not need insulin or any other medication.
-For the first time, a report by a group of Chinese scientists and clinicians has raised hope for those who are "fighting" the disease.
+For the first time, a report by a team of Chinese scientists and clinicians has raised hopes for those battling the disease.

 Liệu pháp tế bào: Đột phá mới trong điều trị bệnh tiểu đường